ltn22/ICMPv6/draft-barthel-icmpv6-schc.md

 The following generic rule can therefore be used to compress all ICMPv6 error messages as defined today.
 More specific rules can also be defined to achieve better compression of some error messages.

-The Type field can be associated to a matching list \[1, 2, 3, 4\] and is therefore compressed downto 2 bits.
+The Type field can be associated to a matching list \[1, 2, 3, 4\] and is therefore compressed down to 2 bits.
 Code can be reduced to 3 bits using the LSB CDF.
 Value can be sent on 11 bits using the LSB CDF, but if the Device is known to send smaller packets, then the size of this field can be further reduced.